Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 or get rid of worms from the digestive system.

-When taken internally, aloe acts as a laxative.
-When you scratch aloe leaves, they
+When swallowed, aloe acts as a laxative.
+When you scratch aloe leaves, they make a

-make a bitter yellow liquid.
+bitter yellow liquid.
 It contains anthraquinone barbaloin.
-This is a strong
+This is a strong laxative

 Medically valid uses